chipchap31/freelancer-website/README.md

 So far, I was able to run 21 successful tests.

+#### Account test write up

+If you want to see the test for the account application please click [here](https://github.com/chipchap31/freelancer-website/blob/master/accounts/tests.py)

+To run the test for the account please open your terminal and enter:

+    ```python
+        $ python3 manage.py test accounts
+    ```

+#### Checkout test write up

+If you want to see the test for the account application please click [here](https://github.com/chipchap31/freelancer-website/blob/master/checkout/tests.py)

+To run the test for the account please open your terminal and enter:

+    ```python
+        $ python3 manage.py test checkout
+    ```

 ### Admin Testing
 In order to use all of the admin functional please go to the [admin page](https://jomari-designs-app.herokuapp.com/admin/).
 Use the following login details.